You want to become a foreign-language teacher, and you’re thinking of teaching Spanish?

-If finding students seems difficult to you, why not join a private tutoring company?
+If finding students seems difficult to you, why not join a tutoring company?

 You can also sign up for an online platform as a freelance tutor.

 By 2016, the freelance economy in the United States grew to 55 million people.
-The freelance boom has continued to grow from year to year in the US, now making up 35% of the workforce.
+The freelance boom has continued to grow from year to year in Australia, too!

 The advantage of freelancing?
-Freedom: you set your own hours, your own rates, and your own method.
+You are really free! you set your own hours, your own rates, and your own method.